DivtejBhatia-plb/what-llm-to-use/README.md

 # What LLMs to use?
-A perspective from the DevAI space
+A perspective from the Dev AI space

 With how fast things are moving in the DevAI space, a shorthand for the community of developers building software with the help of large language models (LLMs), it can be challenging to figure out which model to use.